PranavVasani/Test_Dictionary/README.md

 I have created a Bat file which will help the user to directly open the dictionary on CMD

+You can access the Bat file inside Maven_project >>  SRC/main/java folder

 once user types the desired word for example : WORKING

 It will show WORK, KING, ROW , RING without duplicating it.